joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 An inappropriate or misconfigured service can impact the cost.

 For example, building a multi-region service when the service levels don't require high availability or geo-redundancy will increase cost without any reasonable business justification.
-Certain infrastructure resources are delivered as fix-sized building blocks.
+Specific infrastructure resources are delivered as fix-sized building blocks.
 Ensure that these blocks are adequately sized to meet capacity demand and deliver expected outcomes.

 ##### Monitor and optimize